GIVESocialMovement/GIVESocialMovement.github.io/_posts/2018-06-17-i18n-with-playframework-and-vue.md

   url: https://twitter.com/tanin
 ---

 Playframework has its own internationalization mechanism, which use `conf/messages` for storing translations.
 The mechanism is great for server-side rendering.
 On Vue's side, there are multiple libraries for internationalization in Vue.js, and it seems [vue-i18n](https://github.com/kazupon/vue-i18n) is the winner.

-But the remaining question is: How do we use it with Vue.js?
+Now the question is: How do we use it with Vue.js?

 It would be great if (1) [vue-i18n](https://github.com/kazupon/vue-i18n) uses the Playframework's `conf/messages` and (2) the internationalization works well with local development (e.g. hot-reloading).